embray/PyFITS/docs/source/users_guide/users_schema.rst

     have the added advantage of documenting the intent of the schema.

 The ``'position'`` property in the previous example deserves further explanation.
-Although a ``lambda`` was used, any callable will work.
+Although a ``lambda`` was used, any callable (that is, anything that acts *like* a function) will work.
 The only requirement at the moment is that it take arbitrary keyword arguments using the ``**kwargs`` syntax, and no positional arguments.
 By convention, instead of ``kwargs`` the name ``ctx`` is used.
 This is short for "context", as in, the context in which this keyword is being validated.

 The reason this is kept very flexible is so that additional context variables may be added later on without requiring all existing validation functions to